 While visiting the French side, don’t forget to go for a swim at Orient Beach while wearing your “birthday suit” if you want!
 As this area of the beach is known for its nudity and it is not illegal to strip down to nothing!
 Ha!
 Of course, there are other non-naked beaches, such as Le Galion, Red Bay Beach, or Friar’s Bay Beach,

-✦ Water Sports in St Martin or Just Relax on the Beach
+✦ #7 Enjoy Water Sports in St Martin or Relax on the Beach

 Surfing and snorkeling are great things to do in St. Martin as well, especially at beaches on the French side such as Le Galion and Lle Pinel (Pinel Island).
 You can take a ferry boat ride across the channel to Pinel Island to this tiny slice of paradise.
 Honestly, it will be one of the best things you can do because it is limited to the number of people on the island.
 Another plus is that it’s secluded and you DO NOT have vendors pushing to sell you something.
 It is nice and relaxing!

-✦ Get an Amazing View in St Martin at Fort Louis
+✦ #8 Get an Amazing View from Fort St. Louis

 For anyone who is a history buff, a trip to Marigot Bay to overlook Fort St. Louis is a must-do activity on the French side as well.
-It is St. Maarten’s largest historical monument located high above Marigot.
+It is St. Martin’s largest historical monument located high above the capital city of Marigot.
 It was built in 1767 to defend the Bay.
-You can climb to the top for amazing panoramic views of the island.
+You can climb to the top for amazing panoramic views of the island with the sight of the city capital below.
 You can get to Fort St Louis by parking at the sous préfecture” car park.
+Plus, on a clear day, you can see all the way to Anguilla.

 It would not be a true vacation in the Caribbean without any fun in the sun at a splendid beach in St. Maarten.
 There are plenty of St. Maarten beaches for everyone to enjoy, regardless of which side you are visiting.
 Here is a list of the must-see St. Maarten beaches.